UCLA Logo

 Lecturer

-Églantine Colon (elle/they) specializes in contemporary French & Francophones studies, and Critical Theory.
-Before joining ELTS as a lecturer, they held positions at Duke University, UC Berkeley, and CalArts.
-At UCLA, they teach French and Francophone literature, film, culture, theory, and French language. Églantine Colon is also a co-editor for SubStance, a writer, and a translator.
+Églantine Colon joined ELTS after holding positions at Duke University, UC Berkeley, and CalArts.
+At UCLA, they teach French language and French and Francophone literature, film, culture, and theory.
+Their fields of interest and specialization include Critical Studies, Urban Studies in global, post/neocolonial, and neo-capitalist contexts; aesthetic forms and experimentation. Églantine Colon is also a writer, a co-editor for the academic journal SubStance, and a translator.

 Education